-Before the last of the leaves fell off the only tree in our yard that has fall colors, I managed to get a picture with it.
+Before the last of the leaves fell off the only tree in our yard that has fall colors, I managed to get a picture of the leaves.
 I wore my plainest clothes to celebrate this occasion.
 I see them as my way of fitting into nature.
 I do not want compete with the beauty of it with imitated prints and catchy colors.
 Nature does it best.
 (Alexander McQueen’s creations deserve an honorable mention.)
 I want to be the noir canvas.
 My role is to – observe, enjoy, blend, photograph and be in sync.
 Ofcourse, I don’t stand under a tree all day or prance in nature all the time. ( I wish I did ! ) Plain clothes fit well in all the places I dwell and add the much needed negative space to the visual clutter that surrounds me.
 The natural fibers offset the plastics, traffic, pollution, florescent lighting and electronics that surround me.
 My clothes shield me from the dust of the world.
 An all black outfit is my ‘I am here to see, not to be seen‘ sign.

 Cat, trees & pants : c/o (Saint) Fernando, my landlord.